So, How Difficult is the Everest Base Camp Trek?

 It is the dream of every adventure seeker to reach the summit of Mount Everest, the highest peak in the world.
 However, it is not a feat achievable by all trekkers in the world.
 While many have tried, only a few have been successful in conquering the majestic summit of Everest.
 There are some super-humans who have made history by climbing the formidable peak many times and keep doing so every year, and for the rest of us, the next best adventure is- Everest Base camp Trek.

-Even though Base camp trek doesn’t receive as much admiration, it is one of the most exciting, challenging and fun treks in Khumbu region.
+Even though Base camp trek doesn’t receive as much admiration, it is one of the most exciting, challenging, and fun treks in the Khumbu region.
 Reaching as close as the base of the majestic mountain and being able to admire the beauty and enigma of the peak, Everest base camp trek is a truly enriching experience.
 For those trying to complete this euphoric trip, the main concern is how difficult the trek really is.
 Below is a compilation of different difficulties that might arise during the trek.

 Table of Contents